0n4t3/FollowAnythingAnywhere/README.md

 Fun tip: you can string multiple bridges together, for example by following an RSS link via Activity Pub by going from RSS > Email > Nostr > Activity Pub.

 If you’d like to help me build out the list, consider making a pull request with the new information added in.
-Otherwise, feel free to send me an email nate.06thq@simplelogin.com, Nostr message, or @ me on Mastodon (direct messages won't work on a bridged account).
+Otherwise, feel free to send me an email nate.06thq@simplelogin.com.

 This is very much both an informal project and a work in progress.